Skip to main content

 Which company has more employees?

-Databricks has approximately 6,000 employees, while Patsnap has approximately 500-1000.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Databricks has about 6,000 employees; Patsnap has about 500-1000.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Databricks and Patsnap competitors?